mvolkmann/blog/src/rust.md

 ## <a name="traits">Traits</a>

-A trait describes an interface that any type can implement.
+A trait describes an interface that types can implement.
+However, the trait, the type, or both must be defined in the current crate.
+A Rust program cannot implement an externally defined trait on an externally defined type.
+For example, the `std::vec::Vec` type does not implement the `std::fmt::Display` trait and this implementation cannot be added.

-This can include any number of functions and methods.
+A trait defines any number of functions and methods.
 The first parameter of methods must be named "self".
 Any `fn` definition whose first parameter name is not "self" is an "associated function" rather than a method.